-- .1 Remove from Site and dispose of packaging materials at appropriate recycling facilities. - .2 Collect and separate for disposal paper, plastic, polystyrene and corrugated cardboard packaging material in appropriate on-site bins for recycling in accordance with Waste Management Plan. - .3 Place materials defined as hazardous or toxic in designated containers. - .4 Handle and dispose of hazardous materials in accordance with the CEPA, TDGA, Regional and Municipal regulations. - .5 Unused sealant material must not be disposed of into sewer system, into streams, lakes, onto ground or in other location where it will pose health or environmental hazard. - .6 Divert unused joint sealing material from landfill to an approved, official hazardous material collections site.

-- .7 Empty plastic joint sealer containers are not recyclable.
-Do not dispose of empty containers with plastic materials destined for recycling. - .8 Fold up metal banding, flatten, and place in designated area for recycling.
+- .3 Collect and separate for disposal paper, plastic, polystyrene and corrugated cardboard packaging material in appropriate on-site bins for recycling in accordance with Waste Management Plan. - .4 Place materials defined as hazardous or toxic in designated containers. - .5 Handle and dispose of hazardous materials in accordance with the CEPA, TDGA, Regional and Municipal regulations. - .6 Unused sealant material must not be disposed of into sewer system, into streams, lakes, onto ground or in other location where it will pose health or environmental hazard. - .7 Divert unused joint sealing material from landfill to an approved, official hazardous material collections site. - .8 Empty plastic joint sealer containers are not recyclable.
+Do not dispose of empty containers with plastic materials destined for recycling. - .9 Fold up metal banding, flatten, and place in designated area for recycling.